goblimey/ntripcaster/README.md

 CMD ./ntripcaster
 ```

-When docker runs, it creates a Linux environment on your computer
-within whichever operating system it's actually running.
-it uses that to build an image,
-which will later be run in a similar Linux environment.
 The directives in the Dockerfile
-automate a process which is similar to the steps described by
+automate a build process which is similar to the steps described by
-BKG's original installation instructions shown above,
+BKG's original installation instructions shown above.

 FROM defines which version of Linux docker will run, in this case Ubuntu 18.4.
 Check the website for Linux distribution you are using